-Specify; how many days between full backups and what time of day you want them start.
+Specify; how many days between full backups and what time of day you want them to start.

 When you are happy with your selection, click Finish.

 Continuous backup runs in the background.
 You can run and create backups of the system or of SQL databases without interfering with continuous backup.
-Only logs files for failed continuous backups are stored.
+Only log files for failed continuous backups are stored.